wacncontent/CustomizeTool/removeCommentOutput/articles/automation/automation-dsc-onboarding.md

 ## Azure virtual machines (classic)

 With Azure Automation DSC, you can easily onboard Azure virtual machines (classic) for configuration management using either the Azure Management Portal, or PowerShell.
 Under the hood, and without an administrator having to remote into the VM, the Azure VM Desired State Configuration extension registers the VM with Azure Automation DSC.
-Since the Azure VM Desired State Configuration extension runs asynchronously, steps to track its progress or troubleshoot it are provided in the [Troubleshooting Azure virtual machine onboarding](#Troubleshooting-Azure-virtual-machine-onboarding) section below.
+Since the Azure VM Desired State Configuration extension runs asynchronously, steps to track its progress or troubleshoot it are provided in the [**Troubleshooting Azure virtual machine onboarding**](#troubleshooting-azure-virtual-machine-onboarding) section below.

-### Azure virtual machines
+### Azure Management Portal

 In the [Azure preview portal](http://manage.windowsazure.cn/), click **Browse** -> **Virtual machines (classic)**.
 Select the Windows VM you want to onboard.
-On the virtual machine’s dashboard blade, click **All settings** -> **Extensions** -> **Add** -> **Azure Automation DSC** -> **Create**.
-Enter the [PowerShell DSC Local Configuration Manager values](https://technet.microsoft.com/zh-cn/library/dn249922.aspx?f=255&MSPPError=-2147217396) required for your use case, your Automation account’s registration key and registration URL, and optionally a node configuration to assign to the VM.
+On the virtual machine's dashboard blade, click **All settings** -> **Extensions** -> **Add** -> **Azure Automation DSC** -> **Create**.
+Enter the [PowerShell DSC Local Configuration Manager values](https://technet.microsoft.com/zh-cn/library/dn249922.aspx?f=255&MSPPError=-2147217396) required for your use case, your Automation account's registration key and registration URL, and optionally a node configuration to assign to the VM.

 ![](./media/automation-dsc-onboarding/DSC_Onboarding_1.png)

-To find the registration URL and key for the Automation account to onboard the machine to, see the [Secure registration](#Secure-registration) section below.
+To find the registration URL and key for the Automation account to onboard the machine to, see the [**Secure registration**](#secure-registration) section below.

 ### PowerShell